-With the public sector IR35 reforms underway, new analysis of HMRC’s Employment Status Service (ESS) by ContractorCalculator shows not only that its assessments are worryingly inconsistent, but also that it risks facilitating tax avoidance.
+With the public sector IR35 reforms underway, new analysis of HMRC’s Check Employment Status for Tax (CEST) tool by ContractorCalculator shows not only that its assessments are worryingly inconsistent, but also that it risks facilitating tax avoidance.

-- The ESS fails to determine the IR35 status of contractors in 14% of clear cut cases
+- CEST fails to determine the IR35 status of contractors in 14% of clear cut cases

-- 29% are receiving passes from the ESS, whom should fail IR35
+- 29% are receiving passes from CEST, whom should fail IR35

 - Incorrect assessments run the risk of enabling unintended tax avoidance